 - Scientific name: Buteo regalis

 Ferruginous Hawks are pretty challenging to spot in Oklahoma, as only scarce non-breeding populations reside in the western part of the state during the winter.

 They tend to stay in open spaces like fields and plains, soaring above looking for small mammals or hunting on the ground.
 Look for the v-shape of their wings to tell them apart from other hawks.

 These hawks are the largest of all North American hawks.
 They have gray heads, white underparts, and rusty red plumage on their backs and shoulders that earned them their name.

 Ferruginous Hawks are known for gathering in groups of 5-10 to ambush prairie dogs.
 They perch and wait for prey to peek out their burrows before striking.
 This creates quite a scene as the hawks begin hopping and flapping their wings, often attracting other hawks and birds of prey.

-Northern Goshawks are only scarcely seen in Oklahoma during the winter after they’ve migrated.
+American Goshawks are only scarcely seen in Oklahoma during the winter after they’ve migrated, typically around the panhandle.
 Their secretive nature makes finding them even more of a challenge.